Prepare now for your 2018 home purchase!

 Select your Real Estate Professional

-Those are my tips for getting prepared for a 2017 home purchase.
-And of course, if you are planning to purchase in the Monroe NY or Orange County NY area, I’d be happy to assist you in any way.
-You can call me at 914-419-0270 or email me at firstname.lastname@example.org.
+Those are just a few of my tips for getting prepared for your 2018 home purchase.
+And of course, if you are planning to purchase in Monroe, NY or in any Rockland or Orange County NY area, I’d be happy to assist you in any way.
+Call me now at 914-419-0270 or email me at firstname.lastname@example.org.